patrick-crawford/WEB422-Backup/notes/2019/angular-components-example.md

 #### Updating our Navigation component

-For now, the navigation component - i.e. the menu bar - will simply be used to jump to a specific "content" component (ie: "horse" using it's "id" element, ie
+For now, the navigation component - i.e. the menu bar - will simply be used to jump to a specific "content" component (ie: "horse" using its "id" element, ie

 ```html
 <a href="#horse">Horse</a>